Muscogee: Federally recognized tribes in Alabama

+Hahn, Steven C. The Invention of the Creek Nation, 1670-1763.
+University of Nebraska Press, 2004.

+Juricek, John T.Colonial Georgia and the Creeks: Anglo-Indian Diplomacy on the Southern Frontier, 1733-1763.
+University Press of Florida, 2010.

+Piker, Joshua.
+Okfuskee: A Creek Indian Town in Colonial America.
+Harvard University Press, 2004.

 Expansion of reservation

 The United States Supreme Court issued their ruling for McGirt v.
 Oklahoma on July 9, 2020.
 The Court recognized a large part of eastern Oklahoma as part of the state's Muscogee (Creek) Nation reservation.
 The ruling also opened the possibility for Native Americans to have more power to regulate alcohol and casino gambling.

 Notable historical Muscogee people

 Muscogee people from the 20th and 21st centuries will be listed under their respective tribes.